Zippers can be daunting even for experienced sewers. The reason? Zippers are often installed the wrong way.

 We’re here to help.
 With a little bit of practice you’ll get it.
 Remember that it takes time to master something new and even then, it’s easy to make mistakes.
 Give yourself a break if you feel overwhelmed and come back to it later.

 Invisible zippers are one of the nicest looking zippers because they are (as the name implies) invisible.
-We love to use this zipper in the garments we make for ourselves and especially in our patterns.
+We love to use this zipper in the garments we make for ourselves and recommend them often in our patterns.
 They look clean and professional, and (even better), they are perhaps the easiest to install!

 - invisible zipper